How To Use The Capital One Travel Portal

 • You’re generally forgoing elite perks when booking a rental car through Capital One Travel; for example, the Capital One Venture X offers Hertz President’s Circle status, plus other rental car status on account of being a Visa Infinite, and you can receive those perks when booking direct with the car rental companies, rather than when booking through Capital One Travel

-Capital One Travel offers a best price guarantee.
-If you find a better price on a flight, hotel, or rental car, within 24 hours of booking with Capital One Travel, you can be refunded the difference.
+Capital One Travel offers a price match guarantee.
+If you find a better price on a flight, hotel, or rental car, within 24 hours of booking with Capital One Travel, you’ll be given the difference in the form of a Capital One Travel credit.
 To use this feature, just call 844-422-6922, and the request can be taken care of on the spot.

 While this is a great feature, I think it’s important to emphasize that this only matches the best standard and published prices, and won’t always be useful.
 For example, a hotel may have a cheaper members only rate or cheaper AAA or senior rate, and that wouldn’t be eligible for a best price guarantee.
 Similarly, rental car companies also often have promotions for loyalty program members.